 Water is one of the most important resources we have in the State of Utah, and also one of the most limited.
 Utah is the second driest State in the Country yet it has one of the highest water usages per capita.
 As a City we are making conservation efforts to be implemented in our water distribution system.
 We have created a Water Conservation Plan (PDF) to help in this effort.
 We encourage our City and community in aiding our efforts to protect our water resource now and for future generations.
-The following is a list of things that you can do.

 - Turn off your water when you brush your teeth.

 - Limit your shower time to 5 minutes or less.

 - Keep a pitcher of water in the fridge, that way you won’t have to leave the tap running to get a cool drink of water.

 - Make sure your dishwasher and washing machine are full before running them.

 - Install low-flow toilets and shower heads.
 New toilet models use only 1.6 gallons per flush saving up to 3 gallons per flush.
 Shower heads with a flow rate of 2.5 gallons per minute or less can save 40% to 50% more water than conventional shower heads.

 - Pay attention to your water bill and become familiar with your water meter.
 Use them to track your water use and detect leaks.

 - Purchase appliances that offer water and energy efficient cycle options.